prooph/service-bus/docs/message_bus.md

 ```

 The event bus has a listener exception collection mode.
 This means that you can activate the mode and the event bus will
-invoke all event listeners, catch possible exceptions and push them to a exception collection.
+invoke all event listeners, catch possible exceptions and push them to an exception collection.
 If an exception is caught
 the event bus will throw an `Prooph\ServiceBus\Exception\EventListenerException` at the end which contains all caught listener exceptions.

 To enable the collection mode you can attach the plugin `Prooph\ServiceBus\Plugin\ListenerExceptionCollectionMode`.